 Once you get situated and drop off your luggage, you will be ready to see the sights that make Oslo such a magical place.

-As mentioned before, I can’t wait to visit The Viking Ship Museum: This place is wonderful and a MUST SEE for any visit to Oslo.
+One thing I couldn’t wait to do was visit the Viking Ship Museum, which is one thing I do every time I visit Oslo.
+This place is wonderful and a MUST SEE for any visit to Oslo.
 It is my favorite tourist attraction.
 You will want to spend time wandering around and learning the history of these Nordic vessels and its’ famous lady ship captains.
 I have created a complete guide to this amazing place and you can read it here.

 The Vigeland Sculpture Park: Enjoy the afternoon walking the full length of Vigeland’s famous sculptures, as they resemble happy Nordic life.

 The Vigeland Sculpture Park: The park is the world’s largest sculpture park made by a single artist.
 It is as interesting as it is huge (80 acres)!
 The artist is Gustav Vigeland.
 It represents his life work from 1907-1942 of 212 sculptures.
 They are whimsical and magical all at the same time and you will enjoy seeing the faces of each of the statues.
 You can make your way down to the end of the garden to see his masterpiece water fountain.
 Then up the stairs to visit the largest sculpture piece, the Monolith Plateau, which is made up of 46 human figures stacked on top of each other and carved from a single piece of granite!